From Design to Disclosure: When Disclosure Attains Design

 \subsection{The Key Assumptions}

-We study the implications of three assumptions.
-The first stipulates that the sender does not benefit from fully disclosing her type, the second asserts that for every message, there is a ``worst-case'' type that no type profits from imitating, and the third is a continuity assumption that allows us to suitably perturb beliefs without significantly changing the receiver's optimal actions.
+We impose three assumptions.
+The first is that the sender does not benefit from fully disclosing her type; this assumption is our primary departure from the literature and captures settings in which the receiver extracts the sender's surplus if she fully reveals her type.
+The second assumption, standard in the literature, requires that every message contains a type that no other type prefers to imitate and can thus serve as the root for skeptical beliefs.
+The third assumption imposes a form of continuity on the receiver's utility function.